geocoder-php/GeocodableBehavior/README.md

 <parameter name="address_columns" value="street,locality,region,postal_code,country" />
 ```

-These parameters will be concatened and separated by a comma to make a street
+These parameters will be concatenated and separated by a comma to make a street
 address.
 This address will be used to get `latitude` and `longitude` values.

 Now, each time you save your object, the two columns `latitude`, and `longitude`